 - Ample Guitar M Lite: this is the lite version of AGM, the Martin D-41 acoustic guitar.
 And if you don’t know this plugin, you’ll be amazed by the sound it can produce with a great keyboard playing.

-- DSK Guitar Series: 3 acoustic guitars available for this VST: acoustic, nylon and stringed.
+- DSK Guitar Series: 4 acoustic guitars available for this VST: acoustic, nylon, steel and dynamic guitars.

 - DVS guitar: it’s hard to find a free electric guitar VSTi sounding as good as a real guitar.
 This one is probably one of the best.